gbmcarlos/skellington/README.md

 ### Web service

-When working on the web service, use `./local/standalone.sh`.
+When working on the web service, use `make` or `make logs`.
 This script will:

 * build the Docker image
 * run the Docker container, mounting volumes for the source and vendor folders.
 This will: